Dispy-inc/Dispy/README.md

   [Documentation](https://dispy.gitbook.io/docs) | [Pypi](https://pypi.org/project/dispy-bot) | [Discord Server](https://discord.gg/NXDsZpqJjT) | [Versions](https://dispy.gitbook.io/docs/informations/changelogs)
 </div>

-**Dispy** is a Python library that simplifies Discord bot development by handling all the complexities of asynchronous programming and API interactions.
-Unlike discord.py and discord.js, Dispy allows users to write straightforward Python code without worrying about intents, event loops, or async functions.
-The library runs everything asynchronously in the background, ensuring high performance without requiring the developer to manage any of it.
+**Dispy** is a Python library for making Discord bots that abstracts all the asynchronous programming and API interaction away.
+Dispy is different from discord.py and discord.js as it allows the user to write normal Python code and does not need intents, event loops, or async functions.
+Dispy does everything asynchronously in the background, meaning high performance without the developer having to deal with any of it.

-Dispy lets bot developers focus on their ideas and the structure of their bots instead of getting lost in the complexities of learning a library.
-It simplifies the development process, making it easier to bring creative concepts to life without the usual hassle.
+Dispy enables bot creators to focus on their idea and their bots' structure instead of getting bogged down with learning an API.
+It makes development easier so that innovative concepts can be actualized without the frustration that normally comes with it.

-[readme-modification]: <> (Fixed an issue with the logo, changed the email, added roadmap items)

 ### Built With
 - [Python](https://www.python.org/)